Curtin Access Plan

 Make an appointment with a Disability Advisor to discuss your situation and the support you may need at Curtin.
 If you cannot get to Bentley campus, please make a phone appointment.

-Please provide supporting medical documentation from your health practitioner at your first appointment.
+Please provide supporting documentation from your treating health practitioner at your first appointment.
 Updated documentation may be required when your CAP is due for review or your health circumstances change.

 Once you have discussed your situation with the Disability Advisor and provided the required medical documentation, your CAP will be developed or updated in consultation with you.

 You will be provided with a hard copy and/or a PDF copy so that you can use it to inform staff about your requirements.
 We suggest that you e-mail or hand it to your Unit Coordinators and Course Coordinator at the start of each semester or study period, or immediately after the document is developed if it is during the semester or study period.